samanvp/wordle-solver/README.md

 (7) >>>>>>> совка <<<<<<< score: 0.5783
 ```

-Because the Russian corpus has words with many different lengths you could run it with different `<SIZE>` values.
+Because the Russian Lexicon has words with many different lengths you could run it with different `<SIZE>` values.
 Here are top 4 letter words:

 ```
 $ python3 WordleSolver.py rus 4
-Corpus contains 39344 words.
+Lexicon contains 39344 words.
-Corpus contains 1424 correct words with length 4
+Lexicon contains 1424 correct words with length 4

 Best 7 words are:
 (1) >>>>>>> сера <<<<<<< score: 0.4726